opentok/Opentok-Java-SDK/README.md

 # Generating tokens
 Use the  `generate_token()` method of the OpenTokSDK object to create an OpenTok token:

-The following Java code example shows how to obtain a token:
+The following example shows how to obtain a token:

 <pre>
-import com.opentok.api.API_Config;
 import com.opentok.api.OpenTokSDK;
 import com.opentok.exception.OpenTokException;